 - Pre-engineered, built-in connections simplify installation, open up design options.

 Where/ When Does Use of GFRC Make Sense?

 The architectural GFRC is about 50% lighter compared to other cast stone products or limestone.

 GFRC is often used:

-- On structures where the core building structure cannot carry the weight of other cement based products.
+- For applications where the core building structure cannot carry the weight of other cement based products.

-- At or near the top of a structure where structural support may be insufficient for cast stone or precast.
+- At or near the top of a structure where structural support may be insufficient for other stone products.

 - Where the design of a given piece (column capital, etc.) is complex and larger pieces ease installation.